 - Citation Releases/Personal Recognizance: In both of these cases, at the judge or arresting officers’ discretion, you can be released without payment just by signing a statement that you will appear in court as required.

 Need any of the above types of bonds?
 Need help understanding the terms of your release?
-Contact the agents in the Bail Agent Network near you!
+Contact the agents listed on the Bail Agent Network near you for local assistance.